TaraCTS/Manifest/README.md

 # Manifest

-Greetings and welcome to the Manifest Repository.
-This hub is dedicated to presenting instructional videos, exemplary solutions, and pertinent materials designed for operation within the Power Platform and Dynamics 365 across different US government cloud environments.
+Access the Manifest Repository for concise Power Platform and Dynamics 365 guidance, solutions, and resources for US government cloud environments.

 ## Videos

-Below is a listing of videos available.
-The videos provided are solely for illustrative purposes, offering a swift overview of the diverse functionalities available within Microsoft's Power Platform and Dynamics suites.
+View the video list for quick insights into Power Platform and Dynamics functionalities.

 | Videos
 * [Dynamics 365 Customer Service for GCC: Top 5 settings to optimize your Dynamics CS Solution](https://youtu.be/I6JPuP_NBnM)